kimruddock/pawelgrzybek.github.io/_drafts/2017-04-25-make-some-magic-with-css-blend-modes.md

 ### Blend mode by group

-Photoshop offers 27 blending mode, Sketch 16 (screenshot below) and both of these apps separate them into few groups.
-Affinity Photo gives us access to 30 options but they are ungrouped (worth to add in future version).
-I'm not going to describe algorythm behind each of them as there is plenty of [detailed explanations](https://photoshoptrainingchannel.com/blending-modes-explained/) out there — brief group summary is enough to grasp the concept.
+Photoshop and Sketch separate blending options into few meaningful groups.
+Unfortunately Affinity Photo presents it's options in non-grouped manner (worth to add in future version).
+I'm not going to describe algorithm behind each of them as there is plenty of [detailed explanations](https://photoshoptrainingchannel.com/blending-modes-explained/) out there — brief group summary is enough to grasp the concept.

 !!!
 LIS OF BLENDING MODE OPTION ON SKETCH APP !!!